 The original, 1981 version of My Bloody Valentine was set in Nova Scotia.
 The 2009 remake was the first R-rated movie projected in “RealD” and widely released as a 3D film.
 A 2D version was distributed to theaters lacking 3D capability.
 Primarily filmed in Armstrong County, the film was hardly a critics’ darling but was, nevertheless, a modest financial success.

 With The Visit, many critics felt that M. Knight Shyamalan returned to the style and storytelling that made The Sixth Sense a mega-hit.
 What seems like the most benign of premises - two grandkids go to spend a few days with their grandparents - turns into a terrifying, yet bizarrely plausible, fight for their lives.
 Like most of Shyamalan’s films, this one was filmed in Philadelphia and its suburbs.

-If it seems like M. Knight Shyamalan's personal mission is to keep the Pennsylvania horror movie market alive, well... there's good reason.
-Filmed in Philadelphia, The Split - Shyamalan's 14th movie - was released in theatres on January 20, 2017.
+If it seems like M. Knight Shyamalan's personal mission is to keep the Pennsylvania horror movie market alive, well... there's good reason: his production company is located in Berwyn, Chester County.
+Filmed in Philadelphia, Split - Shyamalan's 14th movie - was released in theatres on January 20, 2017.
 It tells the story of Kevin Wendell Crumb (played by James McAvoy), a ruthless killer with dissociative identity disorder.
 Although not all reviews were kind, the film was generally well-received by critics.
-In its first three months, The Split grossed more than $240 million.
-There is talk of a sequel. 💀
+In its first three months, Split grossed more than $240 million.

 Glass, 2019 -